Rapscallion0/SMS-Search/SMSSearch_UserGuide.md

 ## Getting Started

 ### First Run
-Upon the first launch, if no valid configuration is found, the **Configuration** window will open automatically.
+Upon the first launch, if no valid configuration is found, the **Settings** window will open automatically.
 You must configure the database connection to proceed.

 ![Database Configuration Screen](docs/images/placeholder_db_config.png)